Great managers make companies.Bad managers break them.

 In our experience, the most effective incentives are meaningful, relevant, and — here’s that word again — personalized.

-A good example: A ticket to a conference awarded to the manager who’s shown most improvement between two Upward Feedback Surveys.
+A good example: A ticket to a conference awarded to the leader who’s shown most improvement between two Upward Feedback Surveys.
 The wish-list conference is picked at the beginning of the process.
-This reward is decidedly tied to the idea of professional development; it incentivizes growth, and it’s personalized to each manager.
+This reward is decidedly tied to the idea of professional development; it incentivizes growth, and it’s personalized to each leader.